 EAP 1600 ENGLISH FOR ACADEMIC PURPOSES, SPEECH-LISTENING (3 CREDITS)

 This course is for students whose primary language is not American English and whose placement test scores show the need for instruction in “advanced” vocabulary, listening comprehension, and speaking skills.
 The emphasis in the course will be on vocabulary development, developing academic lecture/discourse comprehension, note-taking, and public speaking.
 Successful completion of this course requires a grade of “C” or better.

+Students may apply up to a maximum of 12 credit hours of EAP college-level credits toward a degree

 PREREQUISITES FOR THIS COURSE: